anlutro/laravel-settings/README.md

 ?>
 ```

-You can call `Setting::save()` explicitly to save changes made, but the library makes sure to auto-save every time the application shuts down if anything has been changed.
+You can call `Setting::save()` explicitly to save changes made.
+In Laravel 4.x, the library makes sure to auto-save every time the application shuts down if anything has been changed.

 The package comes with two default setting stores: database and JSON.